Gerardo-Cabrera/webscraping/README.md

-# Webscraping to get top 10 movies for imdb
+# Web scraping to get top 10 movies for imdb

 - Clone the source repository.
 - Install the requeriments from the requirements.txt file.